-Francis Beidler is an 18,000-acre bird and wildlife sanctuary with the world’s largest virgin cypress-tupelo swamp forest.
+Francis Beidler Forest is an 18,000-acre Audubon bird and wildlife sanctuary with the world’s largest virgin cypress-tupelo swamp forest.
 A universally accessible 1.75-mile boardwalk allows visitors to venture into the swamp.
 Visitors can also hike the nearby Grassland-Woodland Trail.
 There is a $10 per person admission fee for the boardwalk; however, the grassland trail is free.
 Pets and bikes are not allowed on either trail.

 According to their website, Francis Beidler Forest is one of two forests in South Carolina that has never been logged.
 Visitors wander by 1,000-year-old trees and native wildlife in a sanctuary that has been untouched for a millennium.